aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/use-aptos-cli.md

 ---
-title: "Using Aptos CLI"
+title: "Use CLI for Configuration"
 id: "use-aptos-cli"
 ---

-# Using Aptos CLI
+# Use Aptos CLI for Configuration

 The `aptos` tool is a command line interface (CLI) for developing on the Aptos blockchain, debugging, and for node operations.
 This document describes how to use the `aptos` CLI tool.
 To install the CLI, see [Install Aptos CLI](install-aptos-cli).